 So I spend part of my time lecturing on ships and traveling around the world, part in “Paradise” either on our beautiful coffee farm outside of Boquete, Panama or at our little casita overlooking the Chiriqui Islands in the Pacific at Boca Chica..

-In addition I work with Panama Relocation Tours showing folks who are thinking of moving to Panama around the country.
-And I consult with a friend who is developing a world-wide virtual university.
+In addition I consult with a friend who is developing a world-wide virtual university.
 And I continue blogging and writing.
-Both Escape To Paradise: Living & Retiring In Panama and Cruising The Panama Canal: Centennial Edition are enjoying good sales and reviews and both are available in trade paper and Kindle.
+Both The New Escape to Paradise: Living & Retiring In Panama and Panama Canal Day: An Illustrated Guide to Cruising The Panama Canal are enjoying good sales and reviews and both are available in trade paper and Kindle.
 One of the great things about publishing on demand is that the books can be continually update, yet another task.

 It’s a nice life!
 Not that it is without challenges, as you know if you’ve read this blog, and it really IS a lot of work!
 What ever happened to “retirement”?

 What do I do when I’m on the ship?
 Here are a couple of sample lecture clips that will give you an idea . . .

 “Holy Cities” - This is the first 15 minutes of a lecture on the “Holy Land” for ports in Israel.
 The entire port lecture was 60 minutes.
 This was recorded on PACIFIC PRINCESS to be run continuously on cabin TV.
 Unfortunately due to limited equipment the slides are recorded by a camera filming the projection screen (sometimes moving with the ship!) and not pulling directly from the computer so the quality leaves much to be desired.